dkarthe/webjeda-blog/_posts/2016-03-06-free-domain-email-zoho.md

 Only one free domain email can be set up with ZOHO.
 What if you own many domains?
 Well, you can take a glance at **Tips** but I don't recommend it.
 <div class="tips">
 <h3>Tips</h3>
-What if you want custom email for multiple domains?
+<p>What if you want custom email for multiple domains?
 If you sign up to ZOHO with a gmail id say, john@gmail.com then you can also sign up for another account with j.ohn@gmail.com.
 Because Google considers both the addresses to be the same but not ZOHO!
 So with one gmail account, you can sign up many accounts!
-Thank me later
+Thank me later</p>
 </div>

 This is how we can create free domain email with ZOHO.
 If you liked this article then hit like on my facebook page.